AngelNAVI/tora/Support.md

 TOra is an open source project with all its pros and cons.

-TOra is hosted at [[http://sourceforge.net/projects/tora/|Sourceforge]] using provided tools to cooperate and communicate.
+TOra is hosted at [GitHub](https://github.com/tora-tool/tora) using provided tools to cooperate and communicate.

-Main support is provided in [[http://sourceforge.net/mailarchive/forum.php?forum_name=tora-develop|Mailing List]], an e-mail based discussion.
+[Sourceforge](https://github.com/tora-tool/tora) is still used for binaries distribution.

-**Bug reporting.** Add an entry into [[http://sourceforge.net/tracker/?group_id=16636|Bugtracker]] if you discover any bug or if you have a valuable request for enhancement.
+Use [GitHub](https://github.com/tora-tool/tora/issues) for **Bug reporting.** Add an entry into issue tracker if you discover any bug or if you have a valuable request for enhancement.

-There are some [[http://sourceforge.net/forum/?group_id=16636|forums]] as well.
-Unfortunately they are visited less often.